Are Rawhide Chew Toys Safe For My Dog?

 Is Rawhide For Dogs Regulated?

-There is no health regulation of rawhides because they are not technically a food.
+There is no health regulation of rawhides because they are not technically a recommended dog food.
 This means you have to pay attention and make decisions for yourself without any official “seal of approval” about the relative safety of the product.
 The “all natural” claim on many labels means virtually nothing, since it does not reflect how the cattle are handled before slaughter or what happens to the hides during processing.

 Rawhide Risk To Pets And People: Salmonella